parkerrobc/llms/README.md

   -h, --help            show this help message and exit -p PROVIDER, --provider PROVIDER
-                        provider to use. ex: -p app -rcl [REQUESTCHARLIMIT], --requestCharLimit [REQUESTCHARLIMIT]
+                        provider to use. ex: -p app
-                        limits the request size to the llm: default is 5000 -t [TONE], --tone [TONE]
+  -t [TONE], --tone [TONE]
                         tone that the llm should respond with
 ```